luismartinezs/openai-node/README.md

 - [x] Create a script that sends an input and returns response
 - [ ] Convert to typescript
+- [ ] Dalla: give a random prompt for AI art generation
 - [ ] It prepends the history (up to a prompt + character limit) to the input and sends it
 - [ ] It keeps a summary of the history (up to a limit) and prepends it to input